 Saturday morning golf scramble

-Saturday evening reception
+Saturday evening reception and awards presentation

 Complimentary admission to the Richard and Jane Manoogian Mackinac Art Museum